cyber-prophet/bostrom-journal/BostromJournal001.md

 #### Investors

 5 public rounds attracted 91 individuals.
-Thanks to them the project was able to flourish during the 5 years prior to launch.
+Thanks to them the project was able to flourish {~~during the~>for~~} 5 years prior to launch.
 More than ~5000 ETH has been spent on the project.

 #### Senate

-5.1% lives in the common goods pool of the [Senate](https://cyb.ai/senate).
-Every BOOT holder decides where these funds could be allocated.
+5.1% {~~lives~>is stored~~} in the common goods pool of the [Senate](https://cyb.ai/senate).
+Every BOOT holder decides where these funds {~~could~>should~~} be allocated.

 #### Cyberpunks

 During Game of Links the [Euler foundation](https://client.aragon.org/#/eulerfoundation/0x34291feae53ad4e155a20de02585eb115ef5d373/) was created.
 Those who created it got [GOL tokens](https://etherscan.io/address/0xF4ecdBa8ba4144Ff3a2d8792Cad9051431Aa4F64).

 The Euler foundation will transform into the Great Web Foundation.
-5% of BOOT and TOCYB genesis stake is under management of GOL token holders.
+5% of BOOT and TOCYB genesis stake is under {~~management of GOL token holders~>GOL token holders' management~~}.
 Currently cyberCongress is a [key holder](https://cyb.ai/network/bostrom/contract/bostrom1ha4pw9w2qgc2ce9jwfrwrmaft5fneus58nqwev), but only GOL holders can decide on the future of these funds.

 Those who create The Great Web foundation are true cyberpunks.

 #### Inventors

-The project exists thanks to the passions of [@mastercyb](https://cyb.ai/network/bostrom/contract/bostrom1gxhs5wzam5rlgf6cs0lkme400ut64d4ncpfs2h) and [@cyberhead](bostrom16230lc9r27vrxlzd4wlvcz2l66quzj84vlkxc5).
+The project exists thanks to the passion of [@mastercyb](https://cyb.ai/network/bostrom/contract/bostrom1gxhs5wzam5rlgf6cs0lkme400ut64d4ncpfs2h) and [@cyberhead](bostrom16230lc9r27vrxlzd4wlvcz2l66quzj84vlkxc5).
 They got 1% each.

 #### Heroes